2006 Macau Grand Prix: Practice and qualifying

-Qualifying was divided into two 45-minute sessions; the first was held on Thursday afternoon, and the second on Friday afternoon.
-The fastest time set by each driver from either session counted towards his final starting position for the qualification race.
-The first qualifying session took place in cloudy weather and a threat of rain never materialised as the start was delayed due to multiple crashes in the Guia Race of Macau practice session.
-Once qualifying commenced, Asmer topped the time sheets with a 2 minutes, 13.965 seconds lap which he recorded ten minutes before its conclusion.
-He was the only driver in the field to reach 2 minutes, 13 seconds.
-Hirate was provisional second by gaining position during the session to lead the field before Asmer's fastest lap.
-Romain Grosjean and Kamui Kobayashi ran strongly for the duration of the session for third and fourth, respectively.
-Fábio Carbone did little to set a quick lap and was fifth on the provisional grid.
+Qualifying was split into two 45-minute sessions, one on Thursday afternoon and one on Friday afternoon.
+Each driver's fastest time from either session counted toward their final starting place in the qualification race.
+The first qualifying session was held in cloudy weather, and the threat of rain never materialised because the start was delayed due to multiple crashes in the Guia Race of Macau practice session.
+Once qualifying commenced, Asmer went fastest with a 2 minutes, 13.965 seconds lap set ten minutes before it ended.
+He was the only driver to reach 2 minutes, 13 seconds.
+Hirate was provisionally second after moving up during the session to lead the field before Asmer's fastest lap.
+Romain Grosjean and Kamui Kobayashi ran strongly in qualifying and finished third and fourth, respectively.
+Fábio Carbone did little to set a quick lap and was provisionally fifth.
 Conway was the best-placed British driver in sixth.
 Though he entered the pit lane for a car and brake check after going off the circuit, Antinucci was seventh, Streit took eighth and Kimball ninth.
-Di Resta rounded out the top ten due to car handling difficulties and punctured his right-front tyre by driving over debris at the Melco hairpin and locked his brakes.
-Koudai Tsukakoshi was the fastest driver not to reach the top ten as he was almost two seconds off Asmer's pace.
+Di Resta, tenth, had car handling difficulties, punctured his right-front tyre by driving over debris at the Melco hairpin and locked his brakes.
+Koudai Tsukakoshi, eleventh, was almost two seconds off Asmer's pace.
 Following him were the Carlin duo of Maro Engel and Sébastien Buemi and the Japanese pair of Nakajima and Oshima.
 The German duo of Sutil and Vettel took the 16th and 17th positions.
 The British F3 International Series Rookie of the Year Oliver Jarvis had food poisoning and took 18th, followed by fellow British drivers James Jakes and Stephen Jelley.
 Ikeda, Yelmer Buurman, Jonathan Kennard, Rodríguez, Ho, Máximo Cortés, Ávila, Winslow, Cheong, Lei and Merszei completed the provisional grid order.
-Kimball caused the session's first red flag by pushing hard and crashed heavily at Fisherman's Bend corner.
-Kimball was unhurt and exited his car without assistance and helped clear debris.
-A few minutes later, Sutil ended the session two minutes early for failing to notice a warning flag notifying drivers of the slippery track surface at Fisherman's Bend and made heavy impact against a wall.
+Kimball pushed hard and crashed heavily at Fisherman's Bend corner, causing the session's first stoppage.
+Kimball was unhurt and exited his car unaided and helped clear debris.
+Soon after, Sutil ended the session two minutes early for not noticing a warning flag alterting drivers of the slippery track surface at Fisherman's Bend and striking a wall.
 Sutil was uninjured but remained in his car for several minutes for safety reasons.